 Even if you do not use your distribution's packages of NUT, installing the distribution's list of build dependencies for NUT can reduce the amount of trial-and-error when installing dependencies.
-For instance, in Debian, you can run apt-get build-dep nut to install all of the auto\ tools as well as any development libraries and headers.
+For instance, in Debian, you can run apt-get build-dep nut to install all of the auto\ tools as well as any development libraries and headers - as known for the version of NUT packaged with the OS distribution release you are using.

-After running ./autogen.sh, you can pass your local configuration options to ./configure and run make from the top-level directory.
-To avoid the need for root privileges when testing new NUT code, you may wish to use --prefix=\$HOME/local/nu-with-statepath=/tmp.
+After running ./autogen.sh, you can pass your local configuration options to ./configure and run make from the toplevel directory.
+To avoid the need for root privileges when testing new NUT code, you may wish to use --prefix=\$HOME/local/nu --with-statepath=/tmp.
 You can also keep compilation times down by only building the driver which you are currently working on: --with-drivers=driver1, dummy-ups.